Codification (law): History

-Upon confederation, the Haudenosaunee created constitutional wampum, each component symbolizing one of the many laws within the 117 articles.
-The union of the five original nations occurred in 1142 C.E., the unification narrative of which serves the basis for the Iroquois laws.
+Upon confederation, the Iroquois created constitutional wampum, each component symbolizing one of the many laws within the 117 articles.
+The union of the five original nations occurred in 1142, and its unification narrative served the basis for the Iroquois laws.

 Systems of religious laws include the halakha of Judaism and the sharia of Islam.
-The use of civil codes in sharia began with the Ottoman Empire in the 19th century AD.
+The use of civil codes in sharia began with the Ottoman Empire in the 19th century.
+American legal scholar Noah Feldman has written that the Ottoman codification of the sharia reduced the power of the religious scholarly class, upsetting the balance of powers and the traditional uncodified constitution of Islamic societies and leading to the rise of autocrats unconstrained by rule of law in the Muslim world.